Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Predicting Adoption of Agricultural Practices

 \subsection{Model Setup:}

-In Section \ref{ecosystem_dataset}, we learned that the videos of Digital Green is highly specific to the states they screen them in.
-In Section \ref{differential_factors}, while understanding differential factors in adoption, we again observed most of the trends being distinct to the states.
+In Section~\ref{ecosystem_dataset}, we learned that the videos of Digital Green are highly specific to the states they screen them in.
+In Section~\ref{differential_factors}, while understanding differential factors in adoption, we again observed most of the trends being distinct to the states.
 Hence, we acknowledge this diversity and divide our data across the five states based on the location where the screening is conducted.
-In Figure \ref{fig:4}, we notice that the number of adoptions for each state has increased more in recent years as compared to the initial years of DG, given that they have witnessed tremendous growth since 2015.
 All our features have been computed temporally for each $(f,v,d)$ triplet in this timeline.
-Hence, we utilize the conventional methods to split the train-test data for our model.
-The distribution of both classes (No Adoption: 0, Adoption: 1) for all the $(f,v,d)$ pairs in the five states can be observed in Table \ref{tab:state_wise_training_data}.
+Hence, we utilize a stratified split to divide the train-test data in an 80:20 ratio for our model.
+The distribution of both classes (No Adoption: 0, Adoption: 1) for all the $(f,v,d)$ pairs in the five states can be observed in Table~\ref{tab:state_wise_training_data}.
 To overcome the class imbalance, we perform down sampling for the majority class in the preparation of our train set.
 We train five models, one for each of the five states.
 We experiment three different classification techniques to predict adoptions -- (i) Logistic Regression, (ii) XGBoost \textit{(boosting stages = 25, lr = 0.1)} and (iii) Random Forest (\textit{trees = 25, depth = max}).